SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

 The following steps can be used to setup a Vagrant machine and build the plugin:

-1) Install VirtualBox and Vagrant.
+1) Install VirtualBox and Vagrant 1.8 or greater.

     sudo apt-get install virtualbox vagrant